-Myth busting: Are synthetic pesticides, used with some GMOs, more dangerous than natural ones?
+Myth busting: Are natural pesticides really safer than synthetic ones?

 Plants and animals have evolved mechanisms to fight against their predators.
 Some of them are mechanical, like thorns or spines on a puffer fish, but some are chemical in nature.
 As a result, our food is full of natural pesticides and toxins.